 The reason?
 Plain and simple: The deep blue ocean is dangerous and hard to get to for humans.
 If a human dove to depths of at least 2,000 meters, where thermal vents are found, he or she would experience pressure that is equivalent to 200 times the pressure at sea level on every inch of their body.
-A human expedition to the ocean floor can cost an extraordinary amount of money, up to even $250,000 a day.
+A human expedition to the ocean floor can cost an extraordinary amount of money (tens of thousands of dollars a day).
 Any organization going on an expedition will be paying for the crew, vehicles, equipment, fuel, food, the crew’s salaries, and safeguards to protect those deep sea explorers.

 In a world increasingly dominated by machines, we can just send a robot down, right?
 True!
 But while the risk to human life is greatly reduced, the cost of a highly specialized remotely operated vehicle (ROV) that can survive pressure at great depths is no small drop in the bucket either—especially after you add the staff to pilot and maintain the craft.

 While the risk and cost of exploring the ocean can be great, that doesn’t stop deep sea explorers.
-Education organizations such as the Ocean Exploration Trust, government scientific agencies such as the National Ocean and Atmospheric Association (NOAA), and private companies continue to venture down to the ocean floor.
+Education organizations such as the Ocean Exploration Trust, government scientific agencies such as the National Ocean and Atmospheric Association (NOAA) and the National Science Foundation, and private companies continue to venture down to the ocean floor.
 The ocean covers 70 percent of our planet, but only 5 percent of the ocean floor is currently mapped.
-That leaves an incredible 65 percent of our planet unmapped or unexplored.
+That leaves an incredible 66 percent of our planet unmapped or unexplored.
 The United States Exclusive Economic Zone alone extends 200 nautical miles from all of our coasts, which translates to half of our country that currently sits unexplored.
-This means that there is a tremendous amount of natural resources that go undiscovered.
+This means that there is a tremendous amount of natural resources that goes undiscovered.
 Issues then rise with properly protecting or utilizing natural resources in the deep sea—from petroleum to fish populations.
 Given the scientific, economic, and symbolic importance of ocean exploration, there is a real need to investigate and design solutions for the difficulties humans face exploring these unique environments.

 Part 1: Mission Possible